-Within the context of assessing exposures, his work includes developing a theoretical framework for exposure assessment, determining the type and quantity of health related contaminants emitted from sources, assessing environmental concentrations and the factors impacting those concentrations, developing monitoring and modeling techniques and formulating strategies to assess exposures in epidemiologic studies.
+Within the context of assessing exposures, his work includes developing a theoretical framework for exposure assessment, determining the type and quantity of health-related contaminants emitted from sources, assessing environmental concentrations and the factors impacting those concentrations, developing monitoring and modeling techniques, and formulating strategies to assess exposures in epidemiologic studies.

-Dr. Leaderer is Principal Investigator on an environmental epidemiologic study, an NIH grant, to conduct a double-blind, randomized control, triple cross-over design intervention trial in urban homes of asthmatic children to examine the efficacy of reducing exposure to indoor levels of PM2.5 and NO2 on reducing asthma severity.
+Dr. Leaderer was Principal Investigator on an environmental epidemiologic study, an NIH grant, to conduct a double-blind, randomized control, triple cross-over design intervention trial in urban homes of asthmatic children to examine the efficacy of reducing exposure to indoor levels of PM2.5 and NO2 on reducing asthma severity.

 Specialized Terms: Exposures to air contaminants; Air quality issues